Jaisica77/Novella-App/README.md

 - Recommendation engines
 - Predictive analytics

+## Contributors

+### Jaisica Vijayran

+1. Implemented **voice-based sentiment analysis** using speech recognition to classify emotions such as *happy, sad, excited, and neutral*, with corresponding mood-based visualizations.
+2. Configured and integrated **Tailwind CSS v3** with PostCSS and Autoprefixer to enhance UI consistency, responsiveness, and maintainability.
+3. Developed **seasonal butterfly animations** aligned with special events and project milestones to improve visual engagement.

 ### 📋 Development Workflow
 1. Fork the repository
 2. Create feature branch: `git checkout -b feature/amazing-connection`